fabiomcosta/mvjs/README.md

 - [x] move *any* file extension (keep updating the references only from .js, .jsx, .mjs, .es, .es6 files)
 - [x] Update references on other types of files, like CSS, SASS, LESS etc.
 - [ ] Optionaly rename imported default
+- [ ] Add option to allow other function calls to be replaced